FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch5.md

 #### Use Case: Issue Credential – Figure 5.8

-Figure 5.8: Sequence diagram for the use case ‘Issue credential’
+<Figures figure="5-8">Sequence diagram for the use case ‘Issue credential’</Figures>

 The Principal presents itself and any required documentation of its identity to an Authority.
 Based upon its rules and what it ascertains about the Principal, the Authority creates and returns a Credential.
 The returned data may include an identity credential, group and role membership credential attribute, and privilege credential attributes.
 As a special case, the Authority may generate a defined ‘public’ Credential for Principals not previously known to the system.
 This Credential is made available to Authenticators which reference this Authority.

 #### Use Case: Principal Authentication – Figure 5.9

-Figure 5.9: Sequence diagram for the use case ‘Principal authentication’
+<Figures figure="5-9">Sequence diagram for the use case ‘Principal authentication’</Figures>

 The Principal requests authentication at an Authenticator, supplying its name and authentication Credential.
 The Authenticator checks the Credential and makes an access decision.
 There are different phases and strengths of check that may be appropriate for this step, discussed in the Implementation section.
 It is necessary for the Authenticator to be established in conjunction with the original authority.
 Not shown in the sequence diagram, but it is also optionally possible to forward the authentication request and credentials to the authority for verification.